StatLab Articles

 When doing linear modeling or ANOVA it’s useful to examine whether or not the effect of one variable depends on the level of one or more variables.
 If it does then we have what is called an “interaction”.
 This means variables combine or interact to affect the response.
 The simplest type of interaction is the interaction between two two-level categorical variables.
 Let’s say we have gender (male and female), treatment (yes or no), and a continuous response measure.
 If the response to treatment depends on gender, then we have an interaction.

-R, statistical methods, visualization, interactions, Clay Ford
+R, statistical methods, visualization, interactions, effect plots, Clay Ford